john-linn/CleanDataProject/codebook.md

 SITTING,
 STANDING, and
 LAYING.
+All data was extracted from the "subject", "X", and "y" text files at the top levels of the input dataset's "test" and "train" subdirectories, without reference to the inertial data files in lower-level subdirectories.

 For each of the resulting 180 combinations, the generated dataset provides calculated means for each of 66 variables, with names